jc3213/download_with_aria2/README.md

 - Filter task queues in Download manager
 - Change JSON-RPC options and task options
 - Manage download files for bit-torrents
-- Notifications when download start/complete
+- Notifications when download start, or complete
 - Support proxy server and auto-proxy via match patterns

 ## Install the extension